markusrothko/dawn/README.md

 ### It's alive!
 My first repository, in ages, is awesome!

 I'm Markus and here is my first GitHub repository in a long while.
-If you see this file on my project, it's because I'm learning Git.
+If you see this file on my project, it's because I'm re-learning Git.

 My mood: